World government: Current system of global governance

+No world government

 The world is divided geographically and demographically into mutually exclusive territories and political structures called states which are independent and sovereign in most cases.
-There are numerous bodies, institutions, unions, coalitions, agreements and contracts between these units of authority, but, except in cases where a nation is under military occupation by another, all such arrangements depend on the continued consent of the participant nations.
-Countries that violate or do not enforce international laws may be subject to penalty or coercion often in the form of economic limitations such as embargo by cooperating countries, even if the violating country is not part of the United Nations.
+There are numerous bodies, institutions, unions, coalitions, agreements and contracts between these units of authority, but, except in cases where one nation is under military occupation by another, all such arrangements depend on the continued consent of the participant nations.
+Countries that violate or do not enforce international laws may be subject to penalty or coercion, often in the form of economic limitations such as embargos by cooperating countries, even if the violating country is not part of the United Nations.
 In this way a country's cooperation in international affairs is voluntary, but non-cooperation still has diplomatic consequences.

+International criminal courts

 A functioning system of International law encompasses international treaties, customs and globally accepted legal principles.
 With the exceptions of cases brought before the ICC and ICJ, the laws are interpreted by national courts.
 Many violations of treaty or customary law obligations are overlooked.
 International Criminal Court (ICC) was a relatively recent development in international law, it is the first permanent international criminal court established to ensure that the gravest international crimes (war crimes, genocide, other crimes against humanity, etc.) do not go unpunished.
 The Rome Statute of the International Criminal Court establishing the ICC and its jurisdiction was signed by 139 national governments, of which 100 ratified it by October 2005.

+Inter-governmental organizations

-The United Nations (UN) is the primary formal organization coordinating activities between states on a global scale and the only inter-governmental organization with a truly universal membership (193 governments).
+The United Nations (UN) is the primary formal organization coordinating activities between states on a global scale and the only inter-governmental organization with near-universal membership (193 governments).
 In addition to the main organs and various humanitarian programs and commissions of the UN itself, there are about 20 functional organizations affiliated with the United Nations Economic and Social Council (ECOSOC), such as the World Health Organization, the International Labour Organization, and International Telecommunication Union.
-Of particular interest politically are the World Bank, the International Monetary Fund and the World Trade Organization.Militarily, the UN deploys peacekeeping forces, usually to build and maintain post-conflict peace and stability.
-When a more aggressive international military action is undertaken, either ad hoc coalitions (for example, the Multi-National Force – Iraq) or regional military alliances (for example, NATO) are used.
+Of particular interest politically are the World Bank, the International Monetary Fund and the World Trade Organization.